EmreKanbay/kanby.net/README.md

 1. Tagged Template
 2. Rendering Lists
-3. Running Syncronus Functions
-4. Running Asyncronus Functions

 #### Tagged Template

-This is the code block which lets us to do all the things below
+This is the code block which lets us to do all the things below, it simply extract the functions from template string, run them, and put the output back in string.

+So it is possible to run async and sync functions in strings.

 ```js
 const render = async (x, ...values) => {